 Decolonisation is a creative process, as well as a historical and political one.
 Interdisciplinary critical attention to creative processes offers insights into the cultures of decolonisation.
 This conference reflects on these creative processes by focusing on the musical performances of South Asia and its diaspora.
 It takes a broad view of musical performances, encompassing auditory experiences in cross-arts projects and sacred expressions.
 It is hosted in connection with the Horniman Museum and Gardens' forthcoming summer series, to be announced soon.
 The season will feature music, dance, installations and film screenings and will highlight creative practices ranging from traditional music to urban electronic experimental projects.
 In addition, the series will promote community engagement as musicians perform on examples of various instruments housed within the Horniman.
 The programme will extend to the centre of Forest Hill - all culminating with a carnival.
 This conference informs critical listening and thinking around these performance events.

-Please download the Call for Papers with further details of the conference here:
+Please download the Call for Papers (closed)

 - Margaret Birley, Horniman Museum and Gardens;

 - Dr Maria del Pilar Kaladeen, Centre for Postcolonial Studies, School of Advanced Studies, University of London;

 - Dr Barley Norton, Goldsmiths, University of London.